wtRinaldi/portfolio/content/blog/vue-vs-react.md

 ::CodeDescription
 In comparison, React has the added handler from the handleChange function on change, and passes the text to value.
+In the scenario of the Parent / Child / Grandchild, those functions would also have to be passed with the value.
 ::

 ::Paragraph
-I believe this is just one area where Vue is React.
-There are other that I will cover in future post.
+I believe this is just one area where Vue is better than React and there are others that I will cover in future blog posts.
 Personally, I would choose Vue over React when starting a new application or re-developing a poor quality React application.
 The benefits of v-model, in my opinion, wouldn't be enough to justify rewriting a high quality React application but may be worth considering in some scenarios.
 ::